BraianMilocco/psychoKiller/README.md

 1. Go to Django folder, run: `cd back`

-2. Run `poetry black ./path-to-file` or `poetry black ./` to run in every file in the project
+2. Run `poetry run black ./path-to-file` or `poetry run black ./` to run in every file in the project

 ##### Linter

 1. Go to Django folder, run: `cd back`

-1. Run `poetry flake8 ./path-to-file` or `poetry flake8 ./` to run in every file in the project
+1. Run `poetry run flake8 ./path-to-file` or `poetry run flake8 ./` to run in every file in the project

 ## Frontend